 For this list of names, I need to know exactly how each person wants their name to appear.
-So, for example, for a person named "Robert" I'd like to know whether they want their name to appear as "Robert" or "Rob" or "Bob" or something else.
+So, for example, for a person named "Robert" find out whether they want their name to appear as "Robert" or "Rob" or "Bob" or something else.
+(In Mr. Buchanan's case, he prefers "Bob".)